Kûbaard: History

 The village was first mentioned in the second half of the 13th century as Cubawerth, and means "terp of Cuba (person)".
-Kûbaard is a terp (artificial living village).
+Kûbaard is a terp (artificial dwelling mound).
 Later a dike which meanders through the landscape was built and still provides the main road to the village.

-The church in Kubaard has been built in 1644, but has elements from before 1200.
+The church in Kubaard was built in 1644, but has elements from before 1200.
 The pipe organ was installed in 1856 by Willem Hardoff.
 Now electrified, it once was powered by foot power, providing air to the bellows to the individual pipes as required by the organist.
 Although the organ would be considered small by today's standards, it more than adequately fills the church.
 It was renovated in 2017 by the Dutch organ firm Bakker & Timmenga.

 In the late 19th century, the Doleantie (schism in the Dutch Reformed church) lead to the formation of the Reformed Church.
 In 1890, a shed in a farm was transformed into a church, and was one of the smallest churches of the Netherlands.
 In 1966, the church closed and is now a residential home.

 Kûbaard was home to 328 people in 1840.
 Before 2018, the village was part of the Littenseradiel municipality and before 1984 it belonged to Hennaarderadeel municipality.